johnnovak/RML-Amiga/docs/docs/manual/installation.md

     from somewhere makes little difference.
 Up to you, really.
 If you decide to pay for them, make sure to purchase the full ROM set, not the "value edition".

+## Versioning & updates

+"Point zero" versions (e.g., v1.0, v2.0, v3.0, etc.) always contain a snapshot of
+all the files in the collection.

+"Point releases" (e.g., v1.1, v1.2. v1.3, etc.) are updates; they need to be
+applied in order.
+So, for example, if you're currently on **Games** v1.2 and you want to upgrade to the latest v1.5 release, you'll need to apply the v1.3, v1.4, and v1.5 update packages _in order_.

 ## Supplying your own Kickstart ROMs